hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/686_scc_i.md

 Sannyasins of the Math decorated Swamiji as a Yogin.

-Swamiji now chanted with the sweetest intonation to the accompaniment of the Tânpurâ, the Sanskrit hymn beginning with — कुजन्तं रामरामेति ("repeating in a low tone the name of Rama" etc.), and when the chanting came to a close, he went on repeating with exquisite charm the holy words "Râma, Râma, Shri Râma, Râma".
+Swamiji now chanted with the sweetest intonation to the accompaniment of the Tānpurā, the Sanskrit hymn beginning with — कुजन्तं रामरामेति ("repeating in a low tone the name of Rama" etc.), and when the chanting came to a close, he went on repeating with exquisite charm the holy words "Rāma, Rāma, Shri Rāma, Rāma".
 His eyes were half-closed, and the natural sublimity of his countenance seemed to have deepened a hundred-fold.
 Everybody remained spelled for over half an hour.